Last updated on 17th January 2023

 Their full page apology, led by an image of a KFC bucket with the letters arranged to the very apt ‘FCK’ – appeared in two national newspapers but reached a combined audience of over a billion through social media and editorial coverage.

-It was honest, and humble, and struck just the right tone, ensuring no lasting damage to the brand.
-In fact, people were really happy when the restaurants started to reopen.
+It was honest, and humble, and struck just the right tone, ensuring no lasting damage to the brand and avoiding a situation whereby they went on to receive even more online backlash.
+In fact, people were really happy when the restaurants started to reopen and sales rebounded strongly as people enjoyed a treat they might have been taking for granted!

 5. Tide – “For Laundry, Not Dinner”